 Can you use dark raisins?

 Will I flunk a Breathalyzer test after eating the raisins?

-Answers to these question can be found in our Guide along with other non-drug options for dealing with arthritis and inflammation.
-Here is a link to all our Guides.
+Answers to these question can be found in our book along with other non-drug options for dealing with arthritis and inflammation.
 You will also find intriguing options for joint pain in our book, The People’s Pharmacy Quick & Handy Home Remedies.